arduino/help-center-content/content/Hardware Support/Nano Family/Select-pin-numbering-for-Nano-ESP32-in-Arduino-IDE.md

 * **By Arduino pin (default):** Standard for Nano boards by Arduino.
 * **By GPIO number (legacy):** Standard for most ESP32 boards.

 Regardless of which pin numbering you use, you can use the pin labels to refer to the pins.
-The following lines of codes are equavivalnt, but only the one using `D0` to refer to the pin works with both pin numbering options:
+The following lines of codes are equivalent, but only the one using `D0` to refer to the pin works with both pin numbering options:

 * `pinMode(2, OUTPUT)` (By Arduino pin)
 * `pinMode(5, OUTPUT)` (By GPIO number)